abdrauf26/abdrauf26/README.md

 ## About

-Dedicated and tech-savvy professional with a strong commitment to simplifying complex concepts for diverse audiences.
-Adept at delivering engaging and effective learning experiences through both face to-face and online teaching methodologies.
-Skilled in data analysis and visualization using Python, Tableau, Pandas, NumPy, Plotly, Matplotlib, and MYSQL.
-Actively pursuing new learning opportunities to stay at the forefront of Data Analytics advancements.
-With a background in education, adept at creating engaging and effective learning experiences tailored to diverse audiences.
-Excels at bridging the gap between complex data concepts and individuals of all backgrounds.
-Passionate about utilizing technology to drive data-driven decision making in various domains.
+I am a proud dad of 4 and tech enthusiast.
+Every day has been a fulfilling learning journey for me.
+My passion for data visualization and making complex concepts accessible to a wide range of audiences is rooted in my background in education.
+Throughout my career, I have had the opportunity to teach face-to-face and online, to a diverse group of students ranging from kids to working professionals.
+I am constantly seeking new learning opportunities to enhance my skills, including proficiency in Python, Tableau, Pandas, Numpy, Plotly, Matplotlib, and MYSQL.
+In addition to staying current with the latest technological advancements in Data Analytics, Data Science, and Machine Learning, I take pleasure in delving into the application of technology in my beloved sport of football.

 ## Skills